CoccodrillooXDS/TTS-bot/README.md

 You can also contribute by translating the bot to your language.
 Make sure to follow the same format as the English version or the bot might not work as intended.

-To contribute, fork the repository and after you made your changes, create a pull request.
+To contribute, you can fork the repository and after you made your changes, you can create a pull request.

 **Note** Some languages may have problems with the bot.